 Networking is such a popular and important subject because that’s where the hidden jobs are found.
 According to an article posted on National Public Radio online, npr.org, at least 70 percent, if not 80 percent, of jobs are not published.
-These jobs are filled, and therefore found, through networking.
+These jobs are filled and therefore found, through networking.

 Unfortunately, most of the people I speak with say they hate networking.
-They view it like a desperate approach to groups of strangers or people in their own circles whom they already know to ask for current job leads and the possibility of exploratory interviews.
+They view it as a desperate approach to groups of strangers or people in their own circles whom they already know to ask for current job leads and the possibility of exploratory interviews.
 The feeling of desperation and futility drains them as they feel like they are begging.